Are You Drowning in One-Size-Fits-All Wellness Advice?

 How I Stopped Drowning in One-Size-Fits-All Advice

-I’ll be 75 years old in a couple of weeks, and I’ve learned to listen to my body—not the FDA or a lot of ‘some science.’
+I’ve now entered the senior classification, and I’ve learned to listen to my body—not the FDA or a lot of ‘some science.’
 It took me decades to figure out what made me feel so bad.
 I had terrible gut health after indulging in so-called healthy ‘whole grains.’
 Instead, I’ll eat quinoa, organic white or brown rice, and organic, gluten-free oatmeal.

 A Friendly Reminder to Find Your Road